This article aims to help you apply valuable and worthwhile success strategies based on techniques I have used that worked for me.

 What You Will Learn Here

-Lots of information is available to learn how to build a website, so that's not the focus of this article.
-Even with a well-structured website, you'll still need to know how to attract people.
+Even with a well-structured website, you'll still need to know how to attract people with helpful content.

-I had a small business for over 35 years and created my website to sell my products successfully.
+I had a small business for over 35 years and created my website to sell my products.
 Now I'm going to share all the significant points you need to understand to avoid making mistakes and do the right thing to attract attention.

-Feel free to skip around to find specific topics that are important to you quickly.
+Feel free to skip around to find specific topics that are important to you.

 You can still discuss your products, but not as a sales pitch.
-Use a different slant, such as the following:
+Instead, use a different slant, such as the following:

 - Explain how to use your products.